Skip to content

 1. Dynamic Images: Build images with varying dependencies on demand when creating Sandboxes

-2. Pre-built Images: Create and register reusable images that can be shared across multiple Sandboxes
+2. Pre-built Snapshots: Create and register ready-to-use Snapshots that can be shared across multiple Sandboxes

 It provides the following capabilities.
 For a complete API reference and method signatures, check the Python and TypeScript SDK references.